Professionals in a networking event setting

 Credit Hours: 3

-This course examines the practice and principles of project management.
+Examines the practice and principles of project management.
 Topics include identifying and selecting projects, developing project proposals, sequencing workflows, estimating project duration, and budgeting.

 Duration: 7 Weeks weeks